 To change a speed limit, submit a request to do so to the Regional Traffic Engineer.
 To ensure a work zone is adequately signed, post the speed limit signs in the work zone.
-Post regulatory speed limit signs for work hours only (identify hours when the limit is in effect).
 Remove all signs when the reduced speed limit is not in effect.